 These test practice strategies are engineered specifically for the Special Education EC-12.
 However, thousands have utilized this advice to pass the TExES Science 7-12, ESL, PPR, Mathematics 7-12, Social Studies 7-12 and other exams.

 TExES Special Education EC-12 Tip #1 – Demystify the Real Exam

 It’s an all-too-common story.

 A potential Texas teacher cracks open the first page of his TExES Special Education EC-12 practice book.
 He takes a look at the first question.
 After he finishes, he promptly walks over to his medicine cabinet, grabs a couple of aspirin and gulps it down – because he’s got a major headache.

 Sure, it might seem like an exaggeration.
 But the point of this example is to emphasize a terrible effect that TExES Special Education EC-12 practice tests have on potential teachers.
 Instead of helping them to gain the testing confidence for their Texas Educator Certification Test and know-how needed to get that minimum passing score…

 Be wary of free TExES practice tests online.
 “Free” sample questions are normally not like the actual test questions you’re going to face.

 …They wind up feeling more befuddled and confused than ever before.

 Let’s face it: good test practice should help you to demystify the exam, not add to your confusion and exam nerves.

-So with that in mind, I'm going to give you a head start and demystify some of the most confusing test question language you'll encounter!
+So with that in mind, I’m going to give you a head start.
+I’m going to demystify some of the most confusing test question language you’ll encounter!